Are you pregnant and think you might have contracted the stomach flu? Does that mean you and your baby are in serious danger?

-When it comes to bacterial infections, good hygiene plays an even bigger role.
-Always wash your hands when preparing food, handling diapers, or coming in from outside.
+Good hygiene plays an even bigger role when it comes to bacterial infections.
+Always wash your hands before preparing food, after handling diapers or using the restroom, or coming in from outside.

 - Other people with the same symptoms: If your pregnancy has been going okay so far and suddenly everyone in your house is vomiting and having gut cramps, you probably have what they have.

-- Sudden changes in symptoms: If your pregnancy has involved no nausea and suddenly you are sick every hour, or if you have been sick and suddenly experience diarrhea or fever, then you might have a stomach flu.
+- Sudden changes in symptoms: If your pregnancy has involved no nausea and suddenly you are sick every hour, or if you have been sick and suddenly experience diarrhea or fever, then you might have the stomach flu.

 1. Anti-nausea Medications

 Many anti-nausea medications are safe to take during pregnancy.
 These might not make it easy to eat, but they may ease your nausea and help you drink a little bit of water.

 Talk to your doctor to determine which type of medicine is right for your circumstances and health history.

 Ginger is a natural anti-nausea medication that is safe to take in pregnancy.
 Drink ginger ale or take ginger pills as an antidote to many cases of nausea.